API technology underlies much of the modern world. Using a Video Streaming API is becoming more and more popular among professional broadcasters.

 How can we adapt old broadcast systems to new challenges?

 Broadcasters typically use content management systems and broadcast servers for “linear” TV.
 These servers schedule programs and commercials.
 They can use a Video Streaming API to connect these systems to online video platforms.
 This enables them to automate simultaneous publishing to the internet.
 Live feeds can be made available OTA and online at the same time.

-With this system, the amount of changes to your workflow are minimized.
+With this system, the amount of changes to your workflow is minimized.
 Everything remains automated—or at least driven by existing user interfaces.
-The API allows computers to do the hard work while staff continue well-understood procedures.
+The API allows computers to do the hard work while staff continues well-understood procedures.

 This also eliminates the need to retrain staff.

 When organized correctly, the system runs like a well-oiled machine.
 Check out this video for a great example.
 The amount of expertise that goes into producing a football game is incredible.
 A Video Streaming API makes broadcasts like this possible by automating the delivery of content to the web.
 This happens alongside traditional content.